-1. The student is a senior and is not scheduled in a course required for graduation.

-2. The student is misplaced in a course (no prerequisites, previously earned credit, etc.).

-3. The school may change student schedules in order to balance class sizes or to accommodate teacher workloads.
+- 1. The student is a senior and is not scheduled in a course required for graduation. - 2.
+The student is misplaced in a course (no prerequisites, previously earned credit, etc.). - 3.
+The school may change student schedules to balance class sizes or accommodate teacher workloads.

 Schedule changes must meet state attendance laws, district and campus policies, and UIL eligibility rules.
 All schedule change requests must be initiated by the student with the student's counselor.
 Until the counselor has officially changed the schedule and both the student and the teachers involved have been notified, the student is required to attend all classes on the original schedule.
-Students are not allowed to miss classes in order to go to the Counseling Office to get a schedule change.
+Students are not allowed to miss classes to go to the Counseling Office for a schedule change.